-The State of Queensland (the "State" or "Queensland") has the second largest land area of the six Australian States and the largest habitable area.
+Queensland has the second largest land area of the six Australian States and the largest habitable area.
 It occupies the north-eastern quarter of Australia, covering 1.7 million square kilometres, stretching from the sub-tropical and densely populated southeast to the tropical, sparsely populated Cape York Peninsula in the north.
 The State's geography and climate are suitable for the production of a wide variety of agricultural products, the most important being meat, grains, sugar and cotton.
 In addition, the State has extensive deposits of minerals and gasses (including large reserves of coal and one of the world's largest known bauxite deposits), a diverse industrial base, well-developed ports and transportation systems and an educated workforce.
-A land transportation network of approximately 10,000 kilometres of railway lines and 184,000 kilometres of roads supports the development of the State's resources.
+A land transportation network of approximately 10,000 kilometres of railway lines and 216,886 kilometres of roads supports the development of the State's resources.

-Queensland is the third most populous state in Australia with a population of around 5.10 million persons, or 20.1% of Australia's population, at the end of June 2019.
-Approximately two-thirds of Queensland's population lives in the Brisbane, Gold Coast and Sunshine Coast regions in the southeastern corner of the State, an area with mild climate and a developed industrial base.
+Queensland is the third most populous state in Australia with a population of around 5.2 million persons, or 20.3% of Australia's population, as at 30 June 2021.
+As at 30 June 2021, 72.6% of Queensland's population lived in South-East Queensland, an area with warm subtropical climate and a developed industrial base.
 The remainder of the State's population is spread quite widely, making Queensland's population the most dispersed of the Australian states.

-Brisbane, the capital of Queensland, with its surrounding metropolitan area has approximately 2.4 million residents.
-There are nine other population centres in Queensland with over 50,000 residents.
+Brisbane, the capital of Queensland, with its surrounding metropolitan area has approximately 2.3 million persons.
+There are ten other population centres in Queensland with over 50,000 persons.